Former Time Warner chief named interim CEO of Los Angeles Clippers

 "I believe the hiring of Dick Parsons will bring extraordinary leadership and immediate stability to the Clippers organization," NBA Commissioner Adam Silver said.

-Four days later, the NBA fined Sterling $2.5 million and banned him from pro basketball for life.
+Four days later, the NBA fined Sterling $2.5 million, the league's maximum monetary penalty, and banned him from pro basketball for life, saying Sterling had acknowledged to the NBA that the recording was authentic and had not offered an apology.

-Silver also has called on the league's 29 other owners who sit on the NBA's governing board to force Sterling to sell the Clippers, a first-time use of such a sanction that would require a three-quarters vote by the board.
+Silver also has called on the league's 29 other owners who sit on the NBA's governing board to take the unprecedented step of forcing Sterling to relinquish ownership of the Clippers.
+Such a move requires a three-fourths majority of the board under the NBA's bylaws and constitution.

-Sterling has not publicly addressed the controversy, but experts have said they do not expect him to give up his team without a fight.
+Sterling has not said whether he would give up his team, now valued by some experts at up to $1 billion, without a fight.

-He purchased the Clippers in 1981 for $12.5 million when the team was still based in San Diego and moved the club to Los Angeles in 1984.
-The team is now estimated to be worth at least $575 million, according to Forbes magazine, but some have estimated it could fetch as much as $1 billion.

-Sterling's wife, Shelly, who shares ownership of the team through a family trust, issued a statement on Friday endorsing Parsons as interim CEO, calling him "an ideal choice to run the franchise until the ownership issues are clarified."

 (Reporting by Steve Gorman; Additional reporting by Larry Fine in New York; Editing by Cynthia Johnston and Ken Wills)